isomerpages/sportsg-corp/_anti-doping-singapore/Anti Doping Rule Violations/Results Management Process.md

 10. Prohibited Association: associate with a person such as a coach, doctor or physio who has been found guilty of a criminal or disciplinary offence equivalent to a doping violation
 11. Acts by an Athlete or Other Person to Discourage or Retaliate against Reporting to Authorities

-While items 1 to 4 apply to athletes, items 5 to 11 applies to athletes and athlete support personnel.
+While items 1 to 4 apply to athletes, items 5 to 11 apply to athletes and athlete support personnel.

 An athlete support personnel, such as a Coach, Team Manager or Doctor, may also be sanctioned if they are deemed to have violated any anti-doping rule.